 Students who successfully complete this course will be able to:

-- Explain how paraprofessionals can work as a member of a team when working with students with autism.
+- Explain how paraeducators can work as a member of a team when working with students with disabilities and assistive technology.

-- Identify practices that a paraprofessional can use to increase the use of assistive technology in the learning process.
+- Identify practices that a paraeducator can use to increase access to computers and mobile devises using assistive technology.

 Course Activities and Grading